 The best part about this entire project is it can be tweaked to your liking in oodles of ways.
-I am going to demonstrate an aged French finish in my latest video, but as you will see the options are limitless.
+For this purpose, I am going to demonstrate an aged French finish in my latest video.
+As a result, you will see the options are limitless.
+Yay!

 There is nothing in the world that makes a mama more proud than to see their child succeed.
 I have 6 children, all of which are my treasures and bring such joy.
 Not only are they fun, but are showing my my hard work and love is paying off.
 My oldest son has done many projects of his own with much success.
 Today, he is taking this waterfall buffet and giving it a French twist.
 Check it out.